-Offered periodically as needed, one or two hours.
+Offered periodically, one or two hours.

-CHEM 480.
+- CHEM 480.
 INTERNSHIP IN CHEMISTRY.
-Selected students participate in an individual field experiences in a research laboratory under the supervision of professional staff.
+Selected students participate in an individual field experience in a research laboratory under the supervision of professional staff.
 Minimum two weeks work required per intern credit hour.
 The grade is determined on the basis of a written evaluation by the cooperating institution mentor and a written report by the student submitted to the Chemistry Department.
 Prerequisites: Minimum 24 hours in chemistry and permission of the department.

-Semester course, one to six hours.
+One to six hours. - CHEM 487.

-CHEM 487.
 BIOCHEMISTRY SEMINAR.
-This course includes faculty directed reading, analysis, and discussion of the biochemical literature.
+This course includes faculty directed reading, analysis, and discussion of biochemical literature.
 The course also involves indepth research, written paper, and oral presentation of an approved topic selected by the student.
 Senior status in the department required for enrollment.
-This course fulfills the Writing Intensive (WI) and Speaking Intensive (SI) requirements for the Biochemistry major.
-Spring semester only, one hour.
+This course is designated Writing Intensive (WI) and Speaking Intensive (SI).
+Spring semester, one hour. - CHEM 488.

-CHEM 488.
 CHEMISTRY SEMINAR.
-This course includes faculty directed reading, analysis, and discussion of the chemical literature.
+This course includes faculty directed reading, analysis, and discussion of chemical literature.
 The course also involves in-depth research, written paper, and oral presentation of an approved topic selected by the student.
 Senior status in the department required for enrollment.
-This course fulfills the Writing Intensive (WI) and Speaking Intensive (SI) requirements for majors in the Department of Chemistry.
-Fall semester only, one hour.
+This course is designated Writing Intensive (WI) and Speaking Intensive (SI).

 CHEM 499.
 HONORS IN CHEMICAL RESEARCH.
-Seniors who have shown special aptitude in chemistry may, with consent of the Department of Chemistry, undertake supervised chemistry research.
+Seniors who have shown special aptitude in chemistry may, with the consent of the Department of Chemistry, undertake supervised chemistry research.
 Not to exceed two hours each semester.
+One or two hours.